smartfog/fogflow/doc/en/source/k8sIntegration.rst

         externalIPs:
         - 172.30.48.46 #The IP of Edge Node

-Note: The value of namespace will be one which user specified while creating the namespace in previous steps.
-Value of "externalIPs" will be the IP of edge node and value of "path" under configJson will be equal to the path of host machine where config.json is present inside edge-chart.
+Note: The value of **"namespace"** will be one which user specified while creating the namespace in previous steps.
+Value of **"externalIPs"** will be the IP of edge node and value of **"path"** under configJson will be equal to the path of host machine where config.json is present inside edge-chart.

 **Step 3** : To finally deploy chart, use the command as below.